andyyu2004/sumaria/deliverables/d3/README.final.md

 # Sumaria

-> _Note:_ This document is intended to be relatively short.
-Be concise and precise.
-Assume the reader has no prior knowledge of your application and is non-technical.

 ## Description
 * Provide a high-level description of your application and it's value from an end-user's perspective
+    * Our application is a website that helps volunteering organizations (non-profits) manage and broadcast their events, and help volunteers find the best event that best suits their skills as well as availabilities.
 * What is the problem you're trying to solve?
+    * There is currently no management system (at least not well-known) that is (solely) designed and dedicated for volunteers and volunteering activities and this is the problem we want to solve.
- * Is there any context required to understand **why** the application solves this problem?
+* Is there any context required to understand why the application solves this problem?
+    * At the moment, non-profit organizations mainly use 2 different customer relationship management systems (CRM), namely Excel and Blackbaud CRM.
+    * Excel requires lots of manual work, the amount of work is at least linearly scaled with the number of volunteers or applicants, which is very inefficient and time consuming.
+Blackbaud CRM charges a licensing fee that is hard for non-profit organizations to justify paying for and it is not oriented for managing volunteers and volunteering events.
+    * The completed application will be more efficient than excel and is dedicated to manage volunteer and volunteer events.

 ## Key Features

+Users (Organizations or individual volunteers) can:
+* Can create, register for and browse through the list of available events.
+  * Event details include
+    * Event Date Range
+    * Number of volunteers needed
+    * Event Location
+    * Organization running the event
+    * Experience/skills needed to volunteer
+    * Description of the event
- * Described the key features in the application that the user can access
+  * After event creation, the user that created the event can add files for other users to download.
- * Feel free to provide a breakdown or detail for each feature that is most appropriate for your application
+* After registering for an event, users can view the events they're registered for in a calendar format.
+  * By day, week, month and by an agenda view of events.
+* Use a chat system:
+  * Creating a group of one or more users.
+  * Able to add more users as the chat progresses if the user desires to.
+* Log in/sign up
+  * Users can create an account by supplying the following information.
+    * Mandatory
+      * Username
+      * Password
+      * First Name, Last Name
+      * Email Address
+    * Optional
+      * Address
+      * Prefered name, gender, birth date
+      * Phone Number
+  * Users can also view their profile page and their personal information by clicking on their profile picture (In the top right corner)
+  * On the profile page they can edit their stored user information.

 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective